Tate Britain

 1. Tate Britain was built on the site of the former Millbank Penitentiary, which was used as the last departure point for convicts being sent to Australia.

-2. Tate Britain is one of four Tate galleries in the UK, the others being Tate Modern in London, Tate Liverpool and Tate St Ives in Cornwall.
+2. Tate Britain is one of four Tate galleries in the UK, the others being Tate Modern in London, Tate Liverpool, and Tate St Ives in Cornwall.

 3. Until 2000 the gallery was known as the Tate Gallery, changing to its current name after its collections of modern art were moved to the newly opened Tate Modern.

-4. The gallery has its own boat service on the Thames, which regularly runs between Tate Britain and Tate Modern during gallery opening hours.
+4. The gallery has its boat service on the Thames, which regularly runs between Tate Britain and Tate Modern during gallery opening hours.

 History